The future depends on what we do in the present. – Mahatma Gandhi

-Parents ask me all the time what is puberty going to be like for my child?
-Honestly, we have no idea because like all things autism, it’s different for every child.
-There are certain things that will be happening for every child, but they are the same things that happen with or without autism – spontaneous erections, masturbating, facial hair and funky smells for boys; and for girls, periods, growing breasts, shaving and yes, more masturbating.
-The rest is truly child dependent so let’s talk about how a child with ASD might need a different approach to the most common issues.
+Parents ask me all the time what puberty will be like.
+Honestly, we have no idea because like all things autism-related, it’s different for every child.
+Certain things happen to everyone, but they are the same things that happen with or without autism – spontaneous erections, masturbating, facial hair and funky smells for boys; and for girls, periods, growing breasts, shaving and yes, more masturbating.
+The rest is truly child-dependent so let’s talk about how a child with ASD might need a different approach to the most common issues.

 Yep, you have these to look forward to.
-Hormone surges cause unreasonable mood swings, aggression, arguing, and the ever fun, defiance.
+Hormone surges cause unreasonable mood swings, aggression, arguing, and (ever-fun), defiance.
 For kids with ASD that may also include new or increased self-injurious behavior.
-Consider creating a safe place for them to go work out their outbursts, if they don’t have one already.
-Their bedroom is the obvious place but if they share a room with a sibling, then they may need a private place.
+Consider creating a safe place for your child to go to work through outbursts, if they don’t have one already.
+Their bedroom is the obvious place, but if your child shares a room with a sibling, a more private place may be needed.
 Teaching your child self-regulation will be critical in surviving the mood swings.
 Picking your battles will be the key to your sanity.
-Since the tiniest of things may set them off during the hormonal surges, if the topic isn’t important, let it go.
+Since the tiniest of things may set your kid off during the hormonal surges, if the topic isn’t important, let it go.
 Remember the motto: “Let it go, let it flow.”
 It may save what’s left of your sanity.

 Hygiene crosses into both social skills and life skills.
-There is a great book called Hygiene and Related Behaviors for Children and Adolescents with Autism Spectrum and Related Disorders: A Fun Curriculum with a Focus on Social Understanding by Kelly J. Mahler (this comes with a CD with printable worksheets) that helped us fill in the gaps for my son’s needs and I think your kids will enjoy the games and social stories they include.
+There is a great book called Hygiene and Related Behaviors for Children and Adolescents with Autism Spectrum and Related Disorders: A Fun Curriculum with a Focus on Social Understanding by Kelly J. Mahler (this comes with a CD with printable worksheets) that helped us fill in the gaps for my son’s needs.

 Shaving is fun, right?
 Not so much.
 Boys are going to need to shave their facial hair even if full beards make a comeback, since facial hair also happens to be very itchy and our kids usually have sensory issues which lead us back to shaving.

-If your kid has sensory issues, you may have to take months or years desensitizing them to the buzzing and vibration of an electric shaver or brave the dreaded razor blade for shaving.
+If your teenage son has sensory issues, you may have to spend months or years desensitizing him to the buzzing and vibration of an electric shaver or brave the dreaded razor blade for shaving.
 You will likely have to shave your son’s face for him many times before you can try a hand-over-hand approach.
 You can also start the independent trials with the cover still on the blade so he can learn the motions and procedures without the danger.
 Here is a nice tutorial.

-My son is 15 and I bought an inexpensive electric razor (on sale it was $15).
-We just started by having him hold it (with the safety cover on) and just turn the motor on and feel and cope with the vibrations and noise.
+When my son was 15, I bought an inexpensive electric razor ($15 on sale).
+We started by having him hold it (with the safety cover on), turn the motor on, and feel and cope with the vibrations and noise.
 We then moved to getting it closer to his face, then touching his face (cover still on) and then actually using it on his face.
-All this before he ever had facial hair.
+All of this happened before he ever had facial hair.
 Your OT and ABA therapists can also reinforce these skills to help with desensitization.

 For girls, the only thing they really must shave is their armpits.
 Fortunately, this is a very small area and not nearly as tricky as the face for boys.
-You could have them waxed but it is painful and only lasts 2-3 weeks so shaving really is the best way.
+You could have them waxed but it is painful and only lasts 2-3 weeks so shaving really is a better choice.

-For girl’s legs, if she/you choose to shave them, you can choose a traditional razor or an electric option.
+If you choose to teach your daughter to shave her legs, you can choose a traditional razor or an electric option.
 Since the calves are such a large area, an electric shaver may be a good bet.
-Panasonic makes a pretty good, pain-free shaver but if your daughter is very sensory defensive you will either have to work on sensitization (see above for boy’s facial shaving), or teach her how to safely use a regular razor.
+Panasonic makes a pretty good, pain-free shaver but if your daughter has a lot of sensory sensitivities, you will either have to work on desensitization or teach her how to safely use a regular razor.

-Organic waxes for both legs and female facial hair are available, such as Moom’s brand and you can research them at www.cosmeticsdatabase.com and search for “hair removal”.
-Hair removal creams like Nair work for legs, but are very toxic so they would not be recommended for a person with autism.
+Organic waxes for both legs and female facial hair are available.
+You can research them at www.cosmeticsdatabase.com and search for “hair removal.”
+Hair removal creams like Nair work for legs, but are very toxic, so they would not be recommended for someone with autism.

 What’s that smell?